ocaml/RFCs/rfcs/modular_io.md

   compression;
 - use APIs that only operate on `in_channel` with strings.

+### Backward compatibility

+Functions in `Unix` that map file descriptors to/from channels would become partial (i.e. they wouldn't work on user-defined channels).
+The `Unix.seek` function would not work on user defined channels, but it is already partial anyway (because of sockets).

+A function `{in_out}_channel_has_descr : {in,out}_channel -> bool` would help
+know what channels correspond to unix file descriptors.
+Alternatively, **if** the sum type is made public, a mere pattern matching can do.

 ## Interface improvement for `in_channel`

 The current interface of `in_channel` provides, roughly, `input : bytes -> int -> int -> int`